Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides context by stating it is useful for search boxes and single-field forms, implying when to use it.
-It does not explicitly name alternatives or state when not to use it, but the context is clear enough.
+The description provides contextual guidance by noting it's useful for search boxes and single-field forms, implying it should not be used for multi-field forms.
+However, it does not explicitly mention when not to use it or list alternatives, but the context is sufficient for an agent to differentiate from siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.